aero-nas/OpenHyRAID/README.md

 HyRAID is free and licensed under GPLv2.
 While SHR is proprietary.

 SHR has no support for other architectures.
-While HyRAID has mainstream aarch64 (Raspberry Pi 5/CM5) support.
+While HyRAID has mainstream aarch64 (architecture of Raspberry Pi 5/CM5) support for reasons that will be obvious later.

 made with <3 by lizard >w<